ceciliabinck/cook-with-me/README.md

 The second font I wanted to be a bit mote fancy to draw users eyes to it.
 According to fact 2 in this article "Fancier fonts are associated with more skill in certain professions; in one study, diners who received menus with fancy fonts assumed the chef had more skill."

-TIt cost me some time to find because I had to look through all 999 different family font, where I found 6 that I liked.
+It cost me some time to find because I had to look through all 999 different family font, where I found 6 that I liked.
 After that I had to test the different fonts with my primary font.
 In the end I choose for the font family **Playball** as my second font, even though I find it a bit to bold.

+#### Changes

+After putting the different font families in the page and working with it for a couple of days.
+I found out I did not like the **Libre Baskerville** at all.
+The two fonts did not match well in the end either.
+So I have decided to change the main font family.

 ### Colours